OsmanOzcan/Flight-Software-of-TURKSAT-10A/README.md

-# Fundamentals of Flight Software
+# Flight Software of TURKSAT 10A